CAPTAIN JAMES DAY

 TAHO Archives Tasmania

-In this article published in The Mercury 23 June 1882, the writer describes the plant for a slip imported and built with prison labour in the early 1850s by Captain Goldsmith: the intention was to build a huge floating bridge between Hobart and Kangaroo Point (Bellerive):
+In this article published in the Mercury 23rd June 1882, the writer describes the plant for a patent slip imported and built with prison labour in the early 1850s by Captain Goldsmith: the intention was to build a reliable means of transport for passengers and horse-drawn vehicles between Hobart and Kangaroo Point (Bellerive):

-The twin steamer Kangaroo was built in the year 1854 under the immediate supevision of the late Governor Sir William Denison, R.E. by the late Captain Goldsmith, formerly of the London traders Waverley and John Izat, at the Imperial expenditure , regardless of cost...etc etcMore about (the late) Captain Goldsmith and the Kangaroo appeared in this article titled SHIPBUILDING IN TASMANIA, published in The Mercury 23 June 1882.
-Read the article here at this link.
+The twin steamer Kangaroo was built in the year 1854 under the immediate supervision of the late Governor Sir William Denison, R.E. by the late Captain Goldsmith, formerly of the London traders Waverley and John Izat, at the Imperial expenditure, regardless of cost....More about (the late) Captain Goldsmith and the Kangaroo appeared in this article titled SHIPBUILDING IN TASMANIA, published in The Mercury 23 June 1882.
+Read the article here.

-The following are records of his passages sourced from Port Officers' Logs, eg. MB2/39/1/1 P443 held as archival records in the State Library Tasmania; NSW State Records (Reels 1271/1272); and newspaper Shipping notices.
-The information here is incomplete.
+The following records were sourced from Port Officers' Logs, eg. MB2/39/1/1 P443 held at the State Library Tasmania; from NSW State Records Office (Reels 1271/1272); and from newspaper Shipping notices.
+The information here is incomplete, and does not include voyages exclusively to Port Jackson, NSW, for example, voyages on the barque Parrock Hall, 1844-1845.

 Departed Goldsmith Child Passenger on the Elizabeth 15 Aug 1830 Hobart to Port Jackson